 \begin{cor} There is an isomorphism $BHF^*(H) \cong HF^*(\widetilde{H})$ between {\MB } Floer cohomology and perturbed Floer cohomology.
 Such isomorphisms are compatible with continuation maps. \end{cor} \begin{proof} Note that $BCF^*(\widetilde{H})=CF^*(\widetilde{H})$ since by definition the only possible isolated cascade solutions for $\widetilde{H}$ consist of a single drop (so $x_-=c_1$ and $b_1=x_+$ above, with constant ledges at $x_-$ and $x_+$).
 So the claim follows from \cref{Thm Morse Bott Floer iso} below. \end{proof}

-For sake of clarity in the phrasing of the next Theorem, when $Y$ is non-compact we assume there is a notion of ``slope at infinity'' for admissible Hamiltonians, so that if slope($\widetilde{H}$)$\,\geq\,$slope($H$) then there is a notion of ``admissible homotopy'' $H_s$ from $\widetilde{H}$ to $H$ so that Floer continuation solutions satisfy a suitable maximum principle at infinity.
-Thus if slope($\widetilde{H}$)$\,=\,$slope($H$) we have admissible homotopies in both directions, and we further assume there is a generic $1$-parameter family of admissible homotopies from their concatenation to the constant homotopy (and each homotopy in the family satisfies the maximum principle at infinity).
-These assumptions are of course known to hold for Liouville manifolds for Hamiltonians radial at infinity using monotone homotopies, and in this paper we discussed in \cref{Subsection Dependence of the filtration on phi} that these assumptions also hold for symplectic $\C^*$-manifolds over a convex base using admissible Hamiltonians and admissible homotopies.
-For closed symplectic manifolds $Y$ these assumptions are not necessary (so define slope$\,=0$ for all Hamiltonians).
+For sake of clarity in the phrasing of the next Theorem, when $Y$ is non-compact we assume there is a notion of ``slope at infinity'' for admissible Hamiltonians, so that if slope($\widetilde{H}$)$\,\geq\,$slope($H$) there is a notion of ``admissible homotopy'' $H_s$ from $\widetilde{H}$ to $H$ and Floer continuation solutions satisfy a suitable maximum principle at infinity.
+If slope($\widetilde{H}$)$\,=\,$slope($H$) we have admissible homotopies in both directions, and we assume there is a generic $1$-parameter family of admissible homotopies from their concatenation to the constant homotopy (and each homotopy in the family satisfies the maximum principle at infinity).
+These assumptions are well-known to hold for Liouville manifolds for Hamiltonians radial at infinity using monotone homotopies; in this paper in \cref{Subsection Dependence of the filtration on phi} we saw the assumptions hold for symplectic $\C^*$-manifolds over a convex base using admissible Hamiltonians and admissible homotopies.
+For closed symplectic manifolds $Y$ these assumptions are not necessary (let slope$\,=0$ for all Hamiltonians).

 \begin{thm} Let $H,\widetilde{H}$ be any two {\MBF } Hamiltonians with slope($\widetilde{H}$)$\,\geq\,$slope($H$).
 Then one can construct continuation maps